MrUnbelievable92/MaxMath/README.md

 Note:
 - C Sharp Dev Tools (a repository of mine) is required.
 Unit tests for this library are included in this repository.
 - This library utilizes Avx2 as often as possible.
 Optimized fallback procedures for Sse4 and Sse2 are included, aswell as a managed C# implementation.
-There are currently no plans for supporting ARM or other instruction sets in the future, although Burst/LLVM is generally good at vectorizing the some of the code for them.
+There are currently no plans for supporting ARM or other instruction sets in the future, although Burst/LLVM is generally good at vectorizing some of the code for them.

 # How To Use This Library